Bankruptcy filing by Brazil's Oi rattles global supply chain

 Its biggest outstanding debt to a foreign supplier appears to be 129 million reais due to Brazilian subsidiaries of Finland's Nokia, which in 2013 bought out partner Siemens AG in their network equipment venture.

-Nokia's receivables are more than twice the 53 million reais due to Chinese runner-up Huawei Technologies Co Ltd.
+Nokia's receivables are more than twice the 53 million reais due to Chinese runner-up Huawei Technologies Co Ltd [HWT.UL].

 Asked about possible Oi-related provisions, Nokia, IBM, Alcatel and Ericsson declined to comment.
 Huawei did not respond to questions.